 Student Poll On-Campus Housing

+70 Amherst Stree

+Sidney-Pacific Graduate Residence

+Westgate

+Tang Hall

+Ashdown House

-70 Amherst Stree Sidney-Pacific Graduate Residence Westgate Tang Hall Ashdown House Graduate Tower at Site 4 Eastgate
+Graduate Tower at Site 4

+Eastgate

+Where do you live?

-If you live or have lived on-campus, which dorm would
+If you live or have lived on-campus, which dorm would you live in if you could choose again?